You can lay in the sun on 33 miles of beaches at least 300 days a year.

 Living on the beach in a mobile home is asking for it.
 Although you may never have a problem, you’re still definitely taking your chances.
 Barrier islands and open-water beaches are the most prone to damage.

-Opposed to California, I prefer the threat of a hurricane however as opposed to an earthquake.
+As opposed to California, I prefer the threat of a hurricane however as opposed to an earthquake.
 At least you have a warning.

 *Living in a waterfront home typically means that you will pay a higher Insurance premium.
 The insurance is higher due to flood and wind concerns.